cleungpaton/LLMlandscape/README.md

 Exclusive to X Premium+ subscribers.

 **Why it matters:**
-Integrates real-time data directly into a model — rare in the current LLM landscape.
+Integrates real time data directly into a model — rare in the current LLM landscape.

 **My opinion:**
 An interesting experiment in social integration, though limited in scope and reliability.